JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 ```

 ### 2.1.
-User Authentication
+End User Authentication

 The Client performs an Authentication Request as described in the [OpenID Connect Specification in section 3.1.2.1](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).
 Just like in OpenID Connect, the `scope` parameter provided by the Client MUST contain the value `openid`.
-If not provided, or the user has rejected the Client's access to the scope, the OpenID Provider MUST NOT issue an ID Assertion Token.
+If the scope `openid` is not provided, or the End User has rejected it, the OpenID Provider MUST NOT issue an ID Assertion Token.

 ```
    +--------------+     (1) AuthN Request        +---------------------+